 Connecting with Adyen

 Adyen is a global multi-channel payment solution for merchants looking to scale their business internationally.
-Adyen connects to over 250 payment methods, enabling you to accept payments from anywhere in the world without having to individually integrate separate payment methods.
+Adyen connects to multiple payment methods, enabling you to accept payments from anywhere in the world without having to individually integrate separate payment methods.
 By providing local payment methods, your shoppers can pay in the ways they know and trust.

 Setting up Adyen

 2. Click the plus sign (+) next to Other Online Payment Methods.